Read This First

 Prompt 3: Provide a list of promising research projects in information theory.

-The section turns on Promising Research Projects in Information Theory.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Promising Research Projects in Information Theory in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 Objective